 The Nikon D500 and the Nikon D600 are two enthusiast cameras that were announced, respectively, in January 2016 and September 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D500) and a full frame (D600) sensor.
-The D500 has a resolution of 20.7 megapixel, whereas the D600 provides 24.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The D500 has a resolution of 20.7 megapixels, whereas the D600 provides 24.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Nikon D500 and the Nikon D600 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D500 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D500 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D600 is notably smaller (6 percent) than the Nikon D500.
 Moreover, the D600 is slightly lighter (1 percent) than the D500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D600) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D500).
-You can find a comprehensive overview of suitable optics in the Nikon Lens Catalog.
+You can compare the optics available in the Nikon Lens Catalog.

-The price is, of course, an important factor in any camera decision.
+Any camera decision will naturally be influenced heavily by the price.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The D500 was somewhat cheaper (by 5 percent) than the D600 at launch, but both cameras fall into the same price category.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Nikon D500 features an APS-C sensor and the Nikon D600 a full frame sensor.
 The sensor area in the D600 is 134 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.